• Skip to main content

 2. In a separate bowl, mix together all the wet ingredients.

-4. Grease a loaf pan, and pour bread batter into the pan.
+4. Grease a loaf pan, and pour bread batter into the prepared loaf pan.
 Bake for 65-70 minutes, until a toothpick inserted in the middle comes out clean.
 If the bread is browning too quickly, cover for the last 10-15 minutes of baking.

 How To Make Butternut Squash Puree